Pirate radio in Asia: DYPC-FM, Metro Cebu

-Negros Oriental
+Negros Oriental stations

 In January 2016, the Kapisanan ng mga Brodkaster ng Pilipinas–Negros Oriental chapter filed a complaint with the provincial office of the NTC against at least 14 alleged illegally-operating FM radio stations in the province.
 Based on their monitoring, these stations aired commercials and blocktime programs without paying taxes to the government, and lacked locally-issued permits; while some were reportedly owned by politicians seeking media mileage during the election period.
 By June 2022, six of them have been formally licensed by the NTC: